How to calculate Germany’s per diem rates (2024)

 As already mentioned, the categories for food allowances for business trips in Germany and abroad apply equally.
 But the rates of reimbursement may differ significantly depending on the country.

-The list also includes prices in different regions in the same country.
+The list also includes prices in different regions of the same country.
 For example, a stay in Miami is more expensive than in Los Angeles.

 Unlike the lump sums for business travel within Germany, the rates for foreign destinations are frequently adjusted.